dahlfrederik/database_exam/README.md

 ### Description
-This repository is used for the handins in the course _databases for developers_ during the first semester of the bachelor in Software Development on CPH business in Lyngby.
+This repository is used for the exam in the course _databases for developers_ during the first semester of the bachelor in Software Development on CPH business in Lyngby.
-The repository contains folders for each handin and will be updated throughout the semester.
+The repository contains a folder for the frontend and the backend of this project.
+In the backend there will be folders for four different database types and inside each folder there will be a short readme describing how to run and start the database.
+All four databases are essentiel for the program to work.

+1. Start the backend servers and make sure all databases are running
+2. Start the frontend and experience our program.